kubekmonika/customer-churn-analysis-telco-dataset/README.md

 ### Analysis

-The exploratory data analysis (EDA) is summarised in the `eda.ipynb` notebook which can be found in the `data_processing` directory.
+The exploratory data analysis (EDA) is summarised in the `eda.ipynb` notebook which also was converted to a PDF file `eda.pdf`.
+Both files can be found in the `data_processing` directory.

 ### Data preprocessing